 - Eugènia Martí is a permanent staff researcher of the (CSIC) at the Centre d’Estudis Avançats de Blanes, Spain.
 Her research expertise is on the ecology and biogeochemistry of fluvial ecosystems.
 In particular, she has focused on assessing stream nutrient dynamics and associated biogeochemical processes at different temporal and spatial scales, and their controlling factors and driving mechanisms.
 Her research has been conducted in both pristine and human-altered streams mostly from arid and Mediterranean regions, and includes field observations and experimental approaches in situ and in the lab and the use of mesocosms.
 She is currently co-leading an open air experimental facility consisting on 18 flumes (12 m long, 60 cm wide) that are fed with water from wastewater treatment plant effluents (www.urbanriverlab.com) to understand in-stream mechanisms of solute (nutrients and emergent pollutants) removal.
 She has been the PI of national and international projects funded by USA-NSF, ESF, and the European Commission.

-Thus the three members of the board have a wide, highly complementary (from freshwater to marine systems) and deep knowledge in various aspects of mesocosm based science, with one from the USA and two from Spain, none coming from any of the partner countries of the AQUACOSM consortium.
+Thus the four members of the board have a wide, highly complementary (from freshwater to marine systems) and deep knowledge in various aspects of mesocosm based science, with one from the USA, one from Estonia and two from Spain, none coming from any of the partner countries of the AQUACOSM consortium.

 The responsibilities of the User Selection Panel will be to:

 - Select users for transnational access based on the selection criteria listed in WP4;

 - Give recommendations for new actions and activities.